 Liz Blacker, VP of Business Development at TelevisaUnivision and Port Washington resident, will serve as the moderator.
 The candid, aspirational conversation will focus on the speakers’ careers, diverse background and influences and will be tailored to a middle, high school and college-aged audience, although all are invited to attend.
 The discussion will consist of a 45-minute conversation hosted by Blacker, followed by an audience Q & A session with the panelists.
 This event is being held in partnership with the Parent Resource Center and the Port Washington Public Library in celebration of National Hispanic Heritage Month.

-Upon the conclusion of the Profiles on Main Street, all are invited to attend the Hispanic Heritage Family Celebration at Blumenfeld Family Park from 2 pm to 5 pm, which will include classic salsa, merengue and cumbia songs performed by La Orchestra Los 9 del Sabor, a Latin American band with a repertoire that includes hits by Marc Anthony, Celia Cruz and Sonora Dinamita.
+UPDATE: Due to inclement weather, the subsequent Hispanic Heritage Family Celebration at Blumenfeld Family Park will be rescheduled on Sunday, October 9 from 2 pm to 5 pm.
+This additional event will include classic salsa, merengue and cumbia songs performed by La Orchestra Los 9 del Sabor, a Latin American band with a repertoire that includes hits by Marc Anthony, Celia Cruz and Sonora Dinamita.